Carglglz/upydev/_DOCS/Documentation.md

 #### servo_config

-to configurate the servo pin with -po option
+to configure the servo pin with -po option

 ```
 $ upydev servo_config -po 5